Pacific Northwest DC Equipment Trucks and Busses

 Seattle Shamrocks

-Rear view of the Shamrocks and their bus, with another one to the left.
+Rear view of both the Shamrocks and their bus, with another one to the left.

 Auburn (WA) Black Watch